djl/vvv/README.markdown

-vvv
----

-Environments in a subshell.
-Turtle power.
+wo
+--

-`vvv` is a small shell script to help you quickly switch between different environments.
+`wo` is a small shell script to help you quickly switch between workspace environments.
 The basic workflow would be something like:

 * Create a new environment with some predefined settings (called a "template")
 * Activate the environment